Uses of Saffron

 Research suggests that this spice may improve memory in animals.
 But we need more research in this area.

-Thus, this spice helps in healing your scratches, bruises, and wounds.
+Thus, this spice helps heal your scratches, bruises, and wounds.

-Using this spice in the form of a cream or lotion is thought to be more helpful.
+Using this spice as a cream or lotion is more helpful.

 Best for anxiety

 Kashmiri Keshar has carotenoids that help relax your mind.

 Some research shows that consuming around 100 grams of iron with small amounts of this spice can help manage anxiety without major side effects.